x

 This makes hydroforming 50% cheaper than deep drawing.

 In most cases, tools used in hydroforming are made of cast iron and the drawing tools are made of hardened steel.
+Here is a hydroforming process diagram.

 Deep Draw Stamping